yireo/Yireo_Webp2/SUPPORT.md

     - Information on GD support
 - What is the location of the `cwebp` binary on your system?
 - Could you supply a URL to a live demo?

+Please note that we never recommend Windows to be used to run Magento.
+Magento itself is not supporting Windows either.
+If you are stuck with Windows, make sure to use the WSL (Windows Subsystem for Linux) and use the Linux layer instead.